Dmytro-Posyliuzhnyi/math-learning-journal/Linear Algebra/Linear Algebra.md

+*Date: February 8, 2025*

+*Time: 14:39 PM*

+Took notes on more formal definition of a function and linear transformation.
+Also took notes on image and preimage of a transformation.

+Later on I will finish the notes and share them here.

+---

 *Date: February 4, 2025*

 Learned more about **properties of linear transformations** and completed the lesson 1.
 Next step is to take the notes and then start the next lesson.